North Shore Wastewater Treatment Plant

 First announced by Metro Vancouver in 2011, the North Shore Wastewater Treatment Plant (NSWWTP) was slated to replace the outdated Lions Gate Wastewater Treatment Plant by 2020.
 The current plant is at the end of its operational life and must be replaced to meet federal regulations.

 In 2013, Metro Vancouver stated an initial project estimate of $700 million.
 Following project delays and legal issues with the contractor, the estimated cost was updated to $1.058 billion in 2021.
 In 2024, Metro Vancouver announced $3.86 billion as the estimate for completion in 2030.
-This latest estimate does not include such additional costs as the decommissioning and remediating the existing facility, or for eventually operating and maintaining the new wastewater treatment plant.
+This latest estimate does not include such additional costs as decommissioning and remediating the existing facility, or for eventually operating and maintaining the new wastewater treatment plant.

 Taxpayers are understandably concerned about the project’s impact on their utility bills and/ or property taxes now and in future.
 North Shore municipalities and representatives have raised concerns through every available channel.
 The response has been inadequate and not constructive.